timfitzzz/naive-gh-events/README.md

 ## How it Works

-naive-gh-events takes a highly general approach to interpreting the contents of GitHub event objects.
+naive-gh-events takes a generalized approach to interpreting the contents of GitHub event objects.
 Each event type can be boiled down into several linguistic abstractions, based on various properties of the event:

 * **actor**: the user (person or bot) whose action generates the event
 * **verb**: expresses the action taken